 All of us as some point of time feel overwhelmed.
 We don’t need to put extra effort to experience that.
 We are pre-designed to drift into the feel of overwhelm as soon as we are caught up with so many things “not happening” as we want them to happen.
 Overwhelm is a kind of emotional paralysis which one experiences when we lose control over things around us.
 In fact at times, overwhelm can result from simply having too many options in hand.

 Here is a quick list of the things that I do in such a situation.

-Feeling of overwhelm, makes us feel drained of both physical and mental energy.
+Feeling overwhelmed, makes us feel drained of both physical and mental energy.
 In such a situation, I prefer to take a short break.
-Play with your pet, watch my favorite movie or Television show, call a friend, go out on bicycle ride or maybe you can try out something that you enjoy most such as music, play an instruments, cooking, a cup of hot cappuccino, munching your favorite cookies and there are many more.
+Play with your pet, watch my favorite movie or Television show, call a friend, go out on a bicycle ride or maybe you can try out something that you enjoy most such as music, play an instrument, cooking, a cup of hot cappuccino, munching your favorite cookies and there are many more.
 The whole idea is to make yourself better by doing what you love.

 You may even try to meditate if you like.
 Put yourself in a state of mind where you can focus on peace and relaxation.

 Simply start with writing down the floating thoughts which are bothering you.
 In a while, you can feel the relief from the stress, and then you can gradually move your focus to make a list of the things or tasks which are leading you stress, chunk them down to small tasks.
 This will eventually help you to manage thoughts and get rid of the confused and overwhelming state of mind.